-Module code: FMIA614 Semester 1 NQR-Level:7

-Title: Stability of Pharmaceutical Products

-- demonstrate his/her knowledge of the application of chemical kinetics during determination of the shelf life of a pharmaceutical product; - determine the shelf life of a product using provided data; - understand and explain the reason for expiration dates on pharmaceutical products with reference to the most important routes of drug degradation; and draw up a stability testing program (protocol) according to the national guidelines and requirements for stability testing programs.

-Learners must write an exam.
+Module code: FMIA614 Semester 1 NQR-Level:7 Title: Stability of Pharmaceutical Products Module Outcomes: After the completion of the module, the student should be able to: demonstrate his/her knowledge of the application of chemical kinetics during determination of the shelf life of a pharmaceutical product; determine the shelf life of a product using provided data; understand and explain the reason for expiration dates on pharmaceutical products with reference to the most important routes of drug degradation; and draw up a stability testing program (protocol) according to the national guidelines and requirements for stability testing programs.
+Mode of delivery: Telematic.
+Assessment methods: Learners must write an exam.
 A second exam opportunity is available if a learner did not pass the first opportunity.